Th3J0kr/jtb_investigator/README.md

 It is written to be easily extended.
 All the options are classes in the `modules.py` file.
 To add a new module just add an option to the menu and write a new class in `modules.py`.
 Pull requests to extend features are welcome

+1. Add blacklist lookup

+2. Make tools avaliable from the menu

 ## Examples:

 Convert time: `./jtb.py -t '2018-10-16 21:22:23'`